No one had time to maintain our design system docs. I built a Figma plugin that generates complete documentation in under a minute.

 The outcome: documentation fell out of sync, onboarding took longer, design consistency eroded, and maintenance became expensive.
 The system was designed to help designers, but it was creating work.

-A Figma plugin that generates complete visual documentation in 3-5 seconds.
+A Figma plugin that generates complete visual documentation in under a minute.
 Select a component, click Generate Documentation, and the plugin creates a fully formatted documentation frame adjacent to the component on the canvas.
+Generation time varies based on component complexity.

 The plugin extracts component properties, variants, nested elements, typography specs, and spacing values automatically.
 It sends that data to Claude API with a structured prompt.
 Claude generates contextual explanations, not just "size: 24x24" but something like "Use this variant when icon clarity takes priority over label length."
 The plugin then builds documentation frames on the canvas with embedded live component instances, anatomy tables, and spacing annotations.